nictryx/house-price-prediction/README.md

 * Pandas
 * Scikit-learn
 * Random Forest Regressor
+* Jupyter Notebook
-* Jupyter Notebook / Google Colab
+* Google Colab
 * Git
 * GitHub

+## How to Run

+1. Download `train.csv` and `test.csv` from the Kaggle competition.
+2. Open `house_price_prediction.ipynb` in **Google Colab** or Jupyter Notebook.
+3. Run the notebook.
+4. Upload `train.csv` and `test.csv` when prompted.
+5. Continue running the remaining cells in order to preprocess the data, train the model, and generate predictions.